bioFAM/MOFA/README.md

 ### Step 4: Using the factors to get biological insights in downstream analysis
 The latent factors can be used for several purposes, such as:
-(1) **Dimensionality reduction**: similar to PCA, dimensionality reduction plots can be obtained by plotting the Factors against each other.
+(1) **Dimensionality reduction**: similar to PCA, dimensionality reduction visualisations can be obtained by plotting the Factors against each other.
 (2) **Imputation**: Factors can be used to predict missing values, including entire missing assays.
 (3) **Predicting clinical response**: if the factors capture phenotypical information, they can capture clinical covariates of interest.
 (4) **Regressing out technical effects**: if a factor is capturing an undesired technical effect, its effect can be regressed out from your original data matrix.